mars0i/clj-agentscript1/README.md

 wrapper files for the Agentscript libraries, to deal with the fact that Closure renames functions in its advanced compilation mode.
 I may work on this at some point.)

-## Files

-The source files used here are:

-* resources/public/index.html
-* src/cljmodel/core.cljs (main source file)
-* resources/public/lib/*.js
-* project.clj (Leiningen configuration file)

-The files in lib were copied from the Agentscript repo.

 ## Clojurescript-Javascript interop tips